JeroenBL/PowerShellExamples/README.md

 # PowerShellScripts
-Collection of PowerShell scripts I've written over the years.
+Collection of PowerShell snippets I've written over the years.